Category: Middle grade

 Goodreads rating: 4.53

 If you’re a fan of Rick Riordan, I’m pretty sure you will love this book.
-It’s Greek mythology (the most important myths anyway), but told by Percy.
+It’s an introduction to the Olympians, but told by Percy.
 This means that it’s sarcastic, funny and there are a lot of references to modern day things like American Idol, Doctor Who etc. If you’re looking for a new Percy Jackson story, this is not the book for you.
 It’s like a schoolbook about the Greek myths, but only so much better.

-I gave this book five stars, but there were flaws (I can’t believe I’m saying that about something written by Rick Riordan).
-I’m pretty sure the book is written after the Heroes of Olympus series (which would mean Percy survives Blood of Olympus!), since he mentions ‘my friend Piper’ and I doubt he has time writing the book during Heroes of Olympus, but when he wrote about the horse Arion, he doesn’t mention Hazel.
+I gave this book five stars, but there were flaws.
+I’m pretty sure that Percy ‘wrote’ the book after the Heroes of Olympus series (which would mean Percy survives Blood of Olympus!), since he mentions ‘my friend Piper’ and I doubt he has time writing the book during Heroes of Olympus, but when he wrote about the horse Arion, he doesn’t mention Hazel.
 Which is really weird, since he was there when she freed him from the Amazons.
 Not to mention no mention of Thalia and Jason in Zeus’ chapter (especially the fact that Thalia wasn’t mentioned at all annoyed me), no Nico in Hades’ chapter or any of his other friends.
 Obviously he mentions Annabeth and Grover, but why does he mention Piper and not Thalia, who is a closer friend?
 I just found that a bit odd.

 Another thing that I thought strange, was that Percy claimed that the story about Hestia giving up her throne for Dionysus was false, when Hestia clearly told him in The Last Olympian that she did just that.